Chambers Europe, 2019

 Andreas is a partner specialising in corporate matters.

 He leads the firm’s Foreign Direct Investment practice and assists foreign companies often backed by IDA Ireland expand their businesses into Europe through Ireland.
 He has an extensive knowledge of the commercial challenges generated by Brexit and has written and spoken on the subject extensively.
-He has developed strategies for companies to mitigate against the impact of what will undoubtedly be a ‘hard’ Brexit.
+He has developed strategies for companies to mitigate against the impact of Brexit.

 Andreas McConnell has “real commercial acumen“.
 Legal 500, 2018